By Jean Hofve, DVM

 More recent research on probiotics has found that few, if any, commercial probiotic supplements actually contained live bacteria, despite label claims to the contrary.
 That didn’t sound like good news, but it turned out that even these “dead” bacteria had a clear and beneficial impact on digestion.
 It seems that even after they’ve given up the ghost, probiotic bacteria still provide nutrients and other immune-boosting factors that help the intestinal cells stay healthy and happy.

 It’s easy to add probiotics to your cat’s diet.
-While many owners and breeders recommend adding a tablespoon of yogurt to the food, this is not enough to have any effect.
-Most yogurt made commercially with live cultures contains these organisms at much lower levels, in the neighborhood of 100,000 CFU/ml.
+While many owners and breeders recommend adding a tablespoon of yogurt to the food, this simply adds extra carbs and sugars to the diet, but not enough probiotics to have any beneficial effect.
 It is better and simpler (and definitely more cost-effective) to buy probiotics in powder or capsules and add them to the food.
-Choose a probiotic supplement that contains at least Lactobacillus and Bifidobacteria.
-Many probiotics must be kept refrigerated to keep the organisms viable.
-It’s fine to use Fortunately these supplements generally have little taste and are readily accepted by most cats if mixed with canned or homemade food.
+Fortunately these supplements generally have little taste and are readily accepted by most cats if mixed with canned or homemade food.

-Perfect Colon Formula Plus Human product (but safe for pets) with probiotics, fiber, and fructooligosaccharides; great for cats with diarrhea or constipation problems; sprinkle a small amount on wet food and mix thoroughly.
+Pet Colon Comfort Formula with probiotics, fiber, and fructooligosaccharides; great for cats (and dogs) with diarrhea or constipation problems.
+Just sprinkle a small amount on wet food and mix in thoroughly.

 Post Footer automatically generated by Add Post Footer Plugin for wordpress.